code-not-found/code-not-found.github.io/_posts/spring-batch/2018-11-11-spring-batch-admin-example.md

 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

-In this tutorial, we illustrated an end-to-end scenario in which we used the Spring Cloud Data Flow user interface to launch and monitor a Spring Batch job.
+In this tutorial, we illustrated an end-to-end scenario in which the Spring Cloud Data Flow user interface was used to launch and monitor a Spring Batch job.

 I hope you enjoyed this post.